pfertyk/blog/content/003-crystal-vs-real-life.md

 im_gray.save('output.png')
 ```

-0.2s

-I decided to improve the performance by using all the cores.
-Two things stopped me however.
+This one does the job done in around 0.2 second.

+So...
+Crystal is both more verbose *and* slower than Python?
+That cannot be!
+It has to keep at least part of its promise!
+There must be a way to make it run faster.
+Maybe if I try to use all of the cores, the processing time will improve?
+I decided to try this approach, however I got stopped by two things.

-The first one is that Crystal does not support parallel code execution (link).
+The first one is that Crystal [does not support parallel code execution](https://crystal-lang.org/docs/guides/concurrency.html).
+I understand that it will be implemented in the future.
-Kind of like shooting your own foot for a language that wants to be efficient.
+Still, that's kind of like shooting your own foot for a language that wants to be very efficient.

-The second reason was that I created an issue on stumpy_png's github.
+The second reason was that I started a [discussion](https://github.com/l3kn/stumpy_png/issues/7)
-After a discussion with the developer of stumpy_png it become obvious that the
+about my problem on GitHub.
+The owner of the project soon found out that the problem was not the processing time, but
-problem is not with the processing, but with loading and saving.
+rather with loading and saving of the image.
 The table shows the comparison:

-Time spent on:|Crystal|Python
+Time spent on (s):|Crystal|Python
 -|-|-
-Reading|0|0
-Processing|0|0
-Writing|0|0
+Loading the image| 0.4599181 | 0.1104393
+Processing the pixels| 0.0112788 | 0.0521736
+Saving the output| 0.2979503 | 0.0803592

+So, the processing time is actually much better in Crystal than in Python, but the rest of the
+program works a lot slower.
+Using multiple cores would not solve this problem.

+Of course, contributors already declared to help with this issue and improve the loading
+and saving time.
+But that doesn't change the fact that the only image processing
+tool for Crystal is at the moment very slow.

 ## Summary

-Cons:
+That concludes my first attempt of using Crystal on my own.
+I noticed the
+following things about this language by far:

+**Pros**

+* it has an excellent community (people respond very quickly and try to help newbies)
+* it simplifies a lot of things
+* it is fast (at least the image processing part)

+**Cons**

-* lack of tools
+* it lacks tools
-* no parallel code
+* it does not allow for parallel code execution
-* some issues with package manager
+* the package manager can be a bit confusing
 * the code can still be somewhat verbose
-* need to pay attention to compiler flags

-Pros:

-* excellent community

-Seems interesting, but not for now.
-Maybe in other domains (like HTTP server),
-but not for general use.
+Of course, these are only my personal observations.
+Moreover, the domain I chose (image processing)
+might not be a thing among Crystal developers.
+Perhaps if I started with an HTTP server,
+my experience would be very different.
+But the general impression I got was that
+Crystal is not yet ready for being a general purpose tool.
+It has a bit of a charm,
+but for now I will stick with Python (and, if I really need the speed, with C).